Compact Model Training by Low-Rank Projection with Energy Transfer: Introduction

 In this paper, we devise an efficient training method, low-rank projection with energy transfer (LRPET), that trains low-rank compressed networks from scratch and achieves competitive performance.
 Fig. \ref{fig:energytrans} illustrates the procedure of LRPET.
-We propose to alternately perform stochastic gradient descent training and project onto the low-rank manifold with matrix energy (the sum of squares of singular values) transfer to compensate energy reduction caused by projection.
-Our contributions are summarized as follows: \begin{itemize} \item LRP during training will result in gradient vanishing.
+We propose to alternately perform stochastic gradient descent training and projection of each weight matrix onto the corresponding low-rank manifold with matrix energy (the sum of squares of singular values) transfer to compensate energy reduction caused by projection.
+Our contributions are summarized as follows: \begin{itemize}

+\item LRP during training can lead to gradient vanishing.
 Through theoretical analysis, we find that this is a new problem caused by training method rather than the traditional gradient vanishing caused by network structure.
 We discover and solve this problem with LRPET.

 \item Energy transfer is critical for training efficiency.
-To achieve good performance, TRP needs LRP for every iteration.
-With energy transfer, LRPET only needs to apply LRP once for every epoch, which is very efficient.
+To achieve good performance, TRP requires LRP for every iteration.
+With energy transfer, LRPET only needs to apply LRP once for every epoch, significantly enhancing efficiency.

 \item To the best of our knowledge, LRPET is the first method to deal with BN's effect in low-rank network compression.
 By merging the linear transformation of BN into network weights, LRPET is compatible with BN and improves the final performance.